danhoran/personal/src/content/blog/the-accidental-start-that-changed-my-career.md

 I developed a strong sense of self-belief that wasn't there before.
 As long as I loved whatever I was doing, I could learn anything.
 I could write code, I could be a software engineer, I could even lead teams of people.

+There was a lesson in hiring here for me too, although I wouldn't put it to use until later in my career.
+If you can detect passion and love for a job, previous experience, education, or hours spent in a programming language doesn't matter.
+If the motivation is there, they can be unstoppable too.

 ## Thank you, Mark

 Mark, my first boss, will never know how much he changed my life by giving me the opportunity to write those Batch files.
 Not only did he give me the chance to write code, he supported me in moving on to pursue a career in software engineering.

-The last thing I learned in that role, this time in leadership, was that you can change someone's whole career by giving them a chance.
+The last thing I learned in that role, this time in leadership, was that you can change a whole career by giving someone a chance and supporting them through it.

 Mark did that for me.